C2S1: A Question of Trust

 As we’ve shared throughout this guide, many of the same methods and practices you use when hiring traditional employees still apply to hiring someone who has spent time in prison.
 Others won’t.
-The same is true when evaluating whether or not to offer a job to your mentee.
+The same is true when evaluating whether or not to offer a job to your Employment Candidate.

 Your evaluation will likely include asking yourself: Does this person have the necessary skills for this job?
 If they don’t, can they be trained?
 Do I think they’ll be a good fit in our company’s culture?
 Will they embody our company values?
 These types of questions are as basic as they are essential, however before you ask any of them, we recommend taking the time to ask yourself this: do I trust this person?